jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 Change Log
 ----------
+- Fixed bug in U-Boot that caused changes to the `memory` node in the device tree to be ignored.
 - Added boot-wrapper-aarch64 support for booting SMP payloads at S-EL2.
 - Enabled testimage support by default.
 - Added virtio\_rng to improve random number generation.